Adventure Cruises in Panama Canal

 You can embark upon a Panama small ship cruise which uses the famous canal from several locations throughout Panama and neighbouring Costa Rica.
 Departure points in Panama include Colon and Flamenco Marina in the capital of Panama City.
 Costa Rican departure points include Puntarenas and Herradura.

 The main airport to use for your Panama Canal cruise is Tocumen International Airport (PTY) in Panama City.
-There are good onwards connections to all cruise departure points from here, though the closest is Flamenco Marina.
+There are good onward connections to all cruise departure points from here, though the closest is Flamenco Marina.
 Numerous international flights land in Panama City.

 Book your next cruise which incorporates the Panama Canal today.
 Contact our reservations team.